AndreiChertkov/fpcross/README.md

 * [ ] Add basic tests for all modules.

 * [ ] Find a more suitable name for the package and rename it.

+* [ ] Select convection for the doc-strings (functions and classes) and update the corresponding comments in the code.